qua-platform/qua-qsim/README.md

 ```

 ## Example: Power Rabi
-In this example, we demonstrate how to use Qua-Qsim to simulate simultaneous, two-qubit Rabi oscillations by performing an amplitude sweep on a simulated backend.
-Rabi oscillations are a fundamental phenomenon in quantum mechanics, representing the coherent oscillation of a qubit's state under the influence of an external driving field.
-This example will guide you through configuring a QUA program, defining the necessary parameters, and running the simulation to observe the resulting oscillations.
+In this example, we simulate simultaneous, two-qubit Rabi oscillations by performing an amplitude sweep on a simulated backend.
+Rabi oscillations represent the coherent oscillation of a qubit's state under an external driving field.
+This example guides you through configuring a QUA program, defining necessary parameters, and running the simulation to observe the oscillations.

-By following this example, you will gain hands-on experience with Qua-Qsim, learning how to set up and execute simulations that mimic real quantum experiments.
-This practical exercise will help solidify your understanding of both the QUA programming language and the underlying quantum principles.

 ### 0. Start with a QUA config

-The first step in simulating a quantum experiment with Qua-Qsim is to create a QUA configuration.
-This configuration defines the hardware setup, including qubit parameters, control signals, and readout settings.
-In this example, we'll set up a configuration for two qubits and their associated resonators, specifying details such as intermediate frequencies, LO frequencies, pulse amplitudes, and lengths.
+Create a QUA configuration that defines the hardware setup, including qubit parameters, control signals, and readout settings.
 More information can be found at [QUA Configuration](https://docs.quantum-machines.co/1.1.7/qm-qua-sdk/docs/Introduction/config/).

-Creating an accurate QUA configuration is crucial as it ensures that the simulated environment closely mirrors the behavior of a real quantum system.
-Below is an example QUA configuration for our Power Rabi simulation:
+Below is an example configuration:

 <details>
   <summary>Example QUA config</summary>